My beloved and I had an argument-thing today. It was brief. The gist was this:

 But I am alone in this weird world of mine.
 I wish I could celebrate it, revel in it, learn to have dominion over it, but I am stuck in the 3D drone world of Normal People Who Expect Me To Remember Things And Rightly So, Dammit.

 I wish I could just read books and cook all day.
 Not so much the cooking thing.
-More the reading thing, and taking long walks in the forest (the one I used to live near; now I live near the ocean but it’s not within walking distance and it’s definitely not the same for me as the forest).
+More the reading thing, and taking long walks in the forest (the one I used to live near; now I live near the ocean which is many kinds of awesome except for the smell of fish, but it’s not within walking distance and it’s definitely not the same for me as the forest).

 This post was going to be a lament about the abilities I am losing, but it seems to be turning into a celebration of my, uh, unique qualities.
 Maybe I’m not losing touch after all; maybe I am learning how to live in my malleable world and roll with the reality-shifting thing.
 I’ll let you know how it goes.
 Here is what I intend to do so far: